keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 ## Software and Hardware

-The _closet computer_ hosts a small set of services:
+_closet computer_ hosts a small set of services:

 * My website is served by [`nginx`](https://www.nginx.com/), which also terminates `ssl`.
 * My source code is hosted by [`gitea`](https://gitea.io/) with [`postgres`](https://postgresql.org/) to support its data.